sustech-cs304/team-project-25spring-team23/README.md

 1. Friendly User Interface

     Start/quit the game , enter a level and navigate menus conveniently.
 Get clear guidance(e.g. keyboard guidance/mission guidance) from HUD and minimap.

+2. Dynamic environment simulation system

+   The 3D modeling replicates the campus of SUSTech, and supports dynamic switching of weather such as rain, snow and fog and the simulation of physical parameters.
+A 24-hour light cycle of light and shadow changes, and multiple ambient sound effects help create an immersive campus experience.
 ## Unfunctional Requirements

 1. (Performance)The game should run smoothly on midrange PCs with 1k/30+fps.